Pugmatt/BedrockConnect/README.md

 ## ⭐ Quick setup

-Below are instructions for setting up BedrockConnect on your game console, it typically takes only a few minutes to get setup and requires no downloads.
+Below are instructions for setting up BedrockConnect on your game console, it typically takes only a few minutes to get setup.

 There are two primary methods available to join BedrockConnect:

-### DNS Method (recommended)
+### DNS Method (recommended, no download required)
 <details><summary>📟 (Click to expand)</summary>

 **Nintendo Switch**: